ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/BLUETEAM.md

     - What kind of alarm would you set to detect this behavior in the future and at what threshold(s)?

-        * I would recommend setting up an ALARM anytime there are more then 15 400 HTTP Status Code Errors in 1 hour
+        * I would recommend setting up an ALARM anytime there are more then 16,000 400 Error requests in FIVE minutes

+        * I would recommend setting up an ALARM anytime there are more then 10 Port Scans in ONE Minute

-        * I would recommend setting up an alarm if the user-agent.original indicates: Mozilla/4.0 (Hydra)
+        * I would recommend setting up an alarm if the user-agent.original indicates: Mozilla/4.0 (Hydra).
+Set Threshold to Zero

     - Identify at least one way to harden the vulnerable machine that would mitigate this attack.

-        * I would recommend restricting access to the source.ip address after 15 400 code HTTP Status Error's
+        * I would recommend setting up an ALARM anytime there are more then 16,000 400 Error requests in FIVE minutes

+        * I would recommend setting up an ALARM anytime there are more then 10 Port Scans in ONE Minute

         * I would recommend implementing a strong password policy that locks out a user for 15 minutes after 3 unsuccessful login's as well as completely locking the user out after 6 unsuccessful login's